This is the B&SB Officials' page. Our contact for all things related to officiating is Sue Green - suegreen@hotmail.com

 Judge Level 2S (Starter):

-Roger Prior has confirmed the Starters course at Maidenhead in the morning of 26th November prior to the Masters competition.
-If you have any J2 officials looking for a starter please contact Sue as soon as possible.
+If you have any J2 officials looking for a starter please contact me as soon as possible.

 Referee:

-If you're interested in training to be a referee, please contact Sue to discuss.
+If you're interested in training to be a referee, please contact me to discuss.

 OPPORTUNITIES TO OFFICIATE / OFFICIALS WANTED

 If you're registered as an official in Berks & South Bucks county, you'll receive e-mails inviting you to these and other county events.
-If you're new ... please contact Sue to be added
+If you're new ... please contact me to be added.

 What's being an official all about?